TroutTrout

 1. Establish a Baseline

-Before anomalies can be detected, it's crucial to understand what normal traffic looks like.
+Before anomalies can be detected, you need to understand what normal traffic looks like.
 This involves:

 • Monitoring network traffic over time to identify typical patterns and behaviors.